 Salt Lake International Airport is a major gateway for the western United States and a hub for Delta Airlines.
 Direct flights are available from many US and international cities.
-We recommend that you plan to arrive by noon on Sunday, August 1st and depart no earlier than the morning of Saturday, August 14th so that you are able to participate in all course activites.
+We recommend that you plan to arrive by noon on Sunday before the first day of, and depart no earlier than the morning of Saturday the day following, the course so that you are able to participate in all course activites.

 UTA TRAX - Salt Lake City has light rail service (TRAX) from the airport to the city center (Green Line).
-TRAX runs on weekdays from approximately 5 a.m. to midnight and Saturday and Sunday from approximately 6 a.m. – midnight.
+TRAX runs on weekdays from approximately 5 am to midnight, Saturday from 6 am – midnight, and Sunday from 6 am to 8 pm.

 Express Shuttle - Another option for transportation to and from the airport is Express Shuttle.
-The cost for a shuttle to the hotel is approximately $15 unless you share the trip.
+The cost for a shared shuttle to the hotel is approximately $15.
 You must make a reservation ahead of time.

 UTA - The UTA rail and bus system is a great option for getting most places within the city.
 All course participants will receive a 2-week transit pass, which allows unlimited use of the local UTA network within the Salt Lake Valley.
 We will provide more information on routes that get you to/from campus as the course approaches.